Marilyn Manson announces first tour since sexual abuse allegations

 Marilyn Manson has attempted a comeback by announcing his first live dates since 2019.

-The disgraced singer is set to support Five Finger Death Punch on a run of dates across North America in August and September.
-Controversial deathcore band Slaughter To Prevail – whose frontman Alex Terrible has expressed homophobic and transphobic views – also set to open for them.
+The artist is set to support Five Finger Death Punch on a run of dates across North America in August and September.
+Controversial deathcore band Slaughter To Prevail – whose frontman Alex Terrible has expressed homophobic and transphobic views – are also set to open for them.

 The dates are the first since a raft of sexual abuse allegations were levelled against him in February 2021, including by his ex-fiancee Evan Rachel Wood, who made allegations of rape, torture, and threats.
-Since then, separate claims of abuse from more than 12 women have also been made.
+Separate claims of abuse from more than 12 women have also been made.

 Numerous lawsuits have ensued since, with Manson consistently denying the allegations.